On the Frontlines of Care

 How We Make an Impact

 Nurses and midwives have the hands-on experience, practical skills, passion and knowledge needed to bring real change to the formal health care system.
-We work to reduce systemic and gender-related barriers, so nurses and midwives can lead at all levels of the health care system.
+We work with ministries of health and other partners to reduce systemic and gender-related barriers, so nurses and midwives can lead at all levels of the health care system.

 We apply innovative strategies to enable nurses and midwives to assume expanded roles in health care delivery, bringing the goal of meeting the world’s health needs evermore within reach.
 We also work to create a supportive environment for community health workers, who are key to delivering health services on a broad scale, and are best linked with the formal health care system through respectful dialogue with nurses and midwives.